softcoder/membership-signup/README.md

 sudo a2enmod rewrite && sudo systemctl restart apache2

-- When calling install.php if you get:

-Fatal error: Uncaught Error: Call to undefined function simplexml_load_file() in ...

-then you must install extensions in your php config:

-sudo apt install php7.1-xml
-sudo systemctl restart apache2

-- If after calling install.php you get:

-Warning: fopen(/home/softcoder/www/svvfd/public_html/rr/application.log): failed to open stream: Permission denied in ...

-then you must change access permission to application.log to:

--rw-rw-rw-  1 softcoder softcoder   120 Apr 13 10:15 application.log

-- if after calling install.php you get:

-Error detected, message : could not find driver, Code : 0

-then you must check application.log if you see:

-2017-04-13T10:15:38-07:00 ERROR DB Connect for: dsn [mysql:host=localhost;] user [myvfd] error [could not find driver]

-then you must:

-sudo apt-get install php7.1-mysql sudo systemctl restart apache2

-- If after calling install.php you get:

-Error detected, message : SQLSTATE[HY000] [1045] Access denied for user 'myvfd'@'localhost' (using password: YES), Code : 1045

-You need to make sure the mysql user specified exists and has access to connect to the server.

-- If after calling install.php you get:

-Fatal error: Uncaught PDOException: SQLSTATE[42000]: Syntax error or access violation: 1044 Access denied for user 'myvfd'@'%' to database 'myvfd' in ...

-ensure mysql user has dba access.

-- If after calling install.php you get:

-Fatal error: Uncaught PDOException: SQLSTATE[HY000] [1049] Unknown database 'myvfd' in

-create the database first, or goto install page: install.php

 - Make sure your membership signup folder has grant execution access to scripts:

 sudo chmod 777 -R ~/www/svvfd/public_html/